enerqi/sublime-blog/content/blog/small-languages/index.md

 }
 ```

+Other times in Rust we have features that lets us write less code, but it makes the language more magic, e.g. derive
+macros and [procedural macros](https://doc.rust-lang.org/reference/procedural-macros.html).
+Many projects use the
+[serde](https://serde.rs/) crate for serialization and its many macros which significantly increase compile time.
+Benefits often come with tradeoffs / costs.
+That's clear with something like the [Pin trait](https://doc.rust-lang.org/std/pin/index.html)
+in Rust - it's not part of your domain problem, it's complexity brought in by the language.
+Who knows, maybe people
+will develop coding standard dialects that say which features you can use - a sign of complexity that C++ has had
+plenty of over the years.

 ## Odin (and Golang)

 [Odin](http://odin-lang.org/) is the small language that has taken most of my interest.
 Apart from being smaller than